-Attended noise compliance monitoring at designated noise sensitive receivers was conducted on 26 and 29 June 2020 in accordance with the requirements of InfraBuild Hexham EPL No: 5345.
+Attended noise compliance monitoring at designated noise sensitive receivers was conducted on 3 December 2020 in accordance with the requirements of InfraBuild Hexham EPL No: 5345.

 Measurements at the R2 - Calvary St Joseph's Retirement Community during the day-time were below the relevant criteria.
-Evening measurements at R1 - 15 Shamrock Street were within 2 dB of the EPL criteria and therefore considered compliant.

-Ambient L{Aeq(15 min)} noise levels above the EPL noise limits were measured St Joseph's for the evening and night time periods and at Shamrock Street during the day and night periods, however it was noted that extraneous noise sources, namely road and rail traffic, contributed significantly to these noise levels.
+Ambient $L{Aeq(15 min)}$ noise levels above the EPL noise limits were measured at St Joseph's for the evening and night time periods and at Shamrock Street during the day, evening and night periods, however it was noted that extraneous noise sources, namely road traffic and frogs, contributed significantly to these noise levels.

 Site noise from InfraBuild recycling was audible at Shamrock Street and St Joseph's Retirement Community receptors during the day and evening periods and inaudible during the night period.
-L{Aeq(15 min)} levels measured at the receiver locations were largely influenced by extraneous noise sources such as road traffic and other ambient sources (e.g. birds, crickets) at both locations.
+L{Aeq(15} {min)} levels measured at the receiver locations were largely influenced by extraneous noise sources such as road traffic and other ambient sources (e.g. frogs, birds, crickets) at both locations.